 New sales process tools can analyze your data on an even deeper level.
 For example, Gong.io analyzes sales conversations over the phone to improve conversion rates.

 As you collect enough critical data, you will find patterns.
 You may find that a certain time of day or day of the week has higher connection rates.
-Segment this by audience as well.
-Maybe plumbers are better to connect with in the evening or bankers before the bank is open?
-Finding these trends can help you adjust your call times so you have a better chance at connecting with the right people.
+Segment this by the audience as well.
+Maybe plumbers are better to connect within the evening or bankers before the bank is open?
+Finding these trends can help you adjust your call times so you have a better chance of connecting with the right people.

 According to a DemandGen report, 95% of customers choose solution providers that offer relevant content at every stage of the buying process.